Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Types

-Surface-mount slide bolt; magnetic cabinet lock (slide mechanism); adhesive push-to-open safety latch; drawer slide locking clip; key-operated cam lock
+Surface-mount slide bolt; magnetic cabinet lock; adhesive push-to-open safety latch; drawer slide locking clip; key-operated cam lock

 Child safety version

-Magnetic cabinet locks: the latch is inside the cabinet (hidden); a magnetic key held outside releases it — child-resistant without tools or visible hardware
+Magnetic cabinet locks: the latch is inside the cabinet (hidden); a magnetic key held outside releases it — child-resistant without visible hardware

 Filing cabinet lock